vedants254/minirag/README.md

 - These keys are managed through a `.env` file in the root of the project.
 - Refer to the "Quick Start" section for instructions on setting up the `.env` file.

+### 7. Citations strategy
+- While providing the input to the llm, at the chunking stage , we store metadata and then the chunks (with numbering from index 0 ) are then embedded and stored in a vector database.
+- SO we query it and once after DB search and reranker, we get top k chunks and now before passing it to the LLM we add the metadata with the chunks and prompt the LLM to generate the citation markers.
+THis contextual povision of metadata helps the LLM to avoid generating random citations and stay grounded.
+- Once these are done and final answer is made with inliner citations , we track those back from the answer , using the index method back to their sources and is displayed.

 ## chunking params used
 - **Chunk Size:** 1000 characters
 - **Chunk Overlap:** 150 characters